phani0011/Libraray-Management-System---SQL-Data-Analyst-Project/README.md

 ---

 ## 3. Data Collection
-- Data is collected in **CSV format**
+- Data is collected in **CSV format** from libraries in prakasam district
+- Included 10 major libraries from my aunt functional zone
 - Each CSV represents a functional area of the library system
-- Data intentionally contains:
+- Data  contains:
   - Missing values
   - Inconsistent date formats
   - Invalid and duplicate records